 The Jellyfish Theatre was a pop-up 120-seat theatre that opened for public performances, created by volunteers, and was London’s first fully-functioning theatre made entirely from recycled and reclaimed materials.
-Focussing on energy-efficiency, cooperation and human-scale construction, the Jellyfish Theatre was showcased as part of the London Festival of Architecture in July 2010.
+Focusing on energy efficiency, cooperation and human-scale construction, it was showcased as part of the London Festival of Architecture in July 2010.

 We provided the structural engineering inspiration for the project which unlocked the competing aspirations of public safety, a functional space and a desire for the entire construction to be improvised on site, subject to whatever was donated to the project.
 The act of construction itself was a piece of public theatre too.